MicrosoftDocs/SupportArticles-docs/support/power-platform/ai-builder/the-current-environment-donot-meet-the-minimum-requirements-error-message.md

 ms.subservice:
 ---

-# The current environment doesn't meet the minimum requirements error message
+# The current environment doesn't meet the minimum requirements

 This article provides a solution to an error message that occurs when the current environment doesn’t meet the minimum requirements.